deta/space-docs/src/pages/docs/en/quickstart-guides/rust.md

 layout: "@docs"
 ---

 Space supports Rust Micros using using `engine: custom` in your Spacefile.
 You can use any Rust framework, like Axum.
-It's important to note that your app has to run on port `8080` or feel free to use the `PORT` environment variable to automatically set the port.
+It's important to note that your app has to run on port `8080`.
+Feel free to use the `PORT` environment variable to automatically set the port.

 A repository with a working example can be found [here](https://github.com/abdelhai/rusti)